GenetH/setghub_devops_learning/AWS_Cloud_Solution_for_2_Company_Websites_using_revers_proxy/Aws_cloud_solu_for_2_company_doc.md

 8. Enable an **SNS Topic** for scaling notifications.

-Here’s a detailed step-by-step breakdown of the entire process to **provision EC2 instances for Nginx**, **prepare launch templates**, and configure target groups and autoscaling.

----

 ## **Step 1: Provision EC2 Instances for Nginx**
 1. **Create EC2 Instances**:
    - Use a **CentOS Amazon Machine Image (AMI)**.